riiitalam/finding-bigfoot/README.md

 title
 longitude

-Total number of row - 5021.
+Data table has 26 columns and 5021 rows.
 Imported data table as cvs file into PostreSQL.
 Data was checked for duplicate row, white spaces and null values.
-The 'number' column is the primary key. precip_type has 3298 Null values which is a significant number.
-Upon checking and understanding this data, Null value most likely mean there is no precipitation, so the precip_type for Null is clear sky.
+The 'number' column is the primary key. precip_type has 3298 Null values but upon checking and understanding this data column, Null value for precip_type means there is no precipitation, so the precip_type for Null is clear sky. 'date' column has 976 null values but they contains geographical locations therefore keeping these rows as is.

 Process Data